-Earned Value Management system tracks and identifies contract results by work breakdown structure and identifies program elements (variances) that have either exceeded or failed to meet contractually identified thresholds of performance jointly agreed to by the customer and program management.
-Earned Value Management compares the budgeted cost of work performed to to the budgeted cost of work scheduled to quantify schedule variance in dollars.
+Earned Value Management is a systematic approach to assessing cost and schedule performance.
+An Earned Value Management system tracks and identifies contract results by work breakdown structure and identifies program elements (variances) that have either exceeded or failed to meet contractually identified thresholds of performance jointly agreed to by the customer and program management.
+Earned Value Management compares the budgeted cost of work performed107 to the budgeted cost of work scheduled to quantify schedule variance in dollars.
 Comparing budgeted cost of work performed to performed quantifies the cost variance.
 Comparing estimated cost at completion with budgeted cost at completion provides an estimate of contract overrun or underrun.